 Your best option is to start at the entrance of County Road 517 (GPS 41.235754, -74.480451, view on our map).
 You can find about 20 parking spots alongside the road there.
 If you are too late in grabbing a spot there are a few other places to park — you can find on the below map provided by our partners at NYNJTC.

 What You’ll Need

 Because this is a great walking section of the Appalachian Trail, it’s not a typical hiking trail, so you may need some different items.

 - Supportive Shoes, Like Sneakers: Because this isn’t a rigorous section of the Appalachian Trail, hiking boots are not required, but we do still suggest good supportive shoes.

-- Sun Protection: Like we mentioned above, the sun is always beaming down on this trail, so be sure to have the proper sunscreen and/or sun protective clothing.
+- Sun Protection: As we mentioned above, the sun is always beaming down on this trail, so be sure to have the proper sunscreen and/or sun-protective clothing.

-- Hydration Options: Bring plenty of water or sports drinks along with you, it can get hot out there especially if you’re stopping to take pictures like we did!
+- Hydration Options: Bring plenty of water or sports drinks along with you, it can get hot out there especially if you’re stopping to take pictures as we did!